Running for Local Office

 Absentee ballots mailed to all voters with requests on file.

-The following forms must be completed and filed by 5:00 pm on January 5 in order for the candidate’s name to be placed on the ballot for the Spring Primary and/or the Spring General Election:
+The following forms must be completed and filed by 5:00 pm the first Tuesday in January in order for the candidate’s name to be placed on the ballot for the Spring Primary and/or the Spring General Election:

 - Campaign Registration Statement